Wirrina Cove: Marina

 The Wirrina Cove marina received planning approval from the Government of South Australia in 1988.
 Construction was expected to start in 1989 and take 10 months to complete.
 It was intended to support regional tourism opportunities, including sunset cruises and day trips across Backstairs Passage to Kangaroo Island.
 At the time of its construction, it was described as a $45 million project.
 After its completion, the marina was renamed Marina St. Vincent.

 The state government took over ownership of the 210-berth Wirrina Cove Marina (Marina St Vincent) on 30 March 2020, with staff from the Department of Planning, Transport and Infrastructure (now Dept of Infrastructure and Transport) having responsibility for day-to-day operations.
 This came after a long court battle, when the Supreme Court of South Australia gave an eviction notice to Stephen Marks and his company New Wave Aerospace (NWA) in March 2020.
 The order was made because of an unpaid bill for dredging, worth about A$250,000.
 The site was reported to be "in a state of disrepair, with discarded assets strewn across the site" in June 2020, with berth-holders concerned about their losses.

-Other facilities and attractions
+Other attraction

-There is a variety of camping and other holiday accommodation at the Wirrina Cove Holiday Park, and there is a number of private homes available for sale and rent.

 The HMAS Hobart Memorial Lookout is located is north of the cove, near Little Gorge, on the road to Normanville.
 It provides viewing of the Fleurieu Artificial Reef created by the sinking of the ship.